 Unlike therapeutic ketamine, however, esketamine is generally administered as a nasal spray.
 Also, when studied at a cellular level, esketamine is not considered a psychedelic drug.

 However, when taking into consideration the experiences people have after consuming esketamine, it can easily fall into that category.
 In fact, 61% to 75% of esketamine users experience the same dissociative effects they would with ketamine—including illusions and distortion of time and space.

 Some view the approval of esketamine as further legitimizing the use of mind-altering substances for therapeutic purposes.
 In fact, one of the other companies working on a ketamine-related drug, ATAI Life Sciences, is also one of the main advocates and funders for magic mushroom research.
 Ketamine might be clearing the path for legalization of other psychedelics—only time will tell.

 Ketamine has come a long way since its synthesis more than half a century ago.
 It’s not only demonstrated promise as an effective anesthetic but also as a very effective treatment to mood disorders like depression and anxiety.

 And luckily, there are legal options for those seeking ketamine assisted treatment.
 Ketamine therapy clinics are emerging all over the United States which is great for mental health sufferers looking for a solution.

 However, this isn’t all good news—as quality and effectiveness of the experience vary significantly between clinics.
-If you’re looking for some help in navigating this new therapy modality, as well as give you insights on how to best incorporate these sessions into everyday life, a psychedelic guide is your best bet.
+If you’re looking for some help in navigating this new therapy modality, as well as give you insights on how to best incorporate these sessions into everyday life, we invite you to book a consultation with us.
 We’ll support you on your journey, giving you the confidence and clarity you need to focus on what’s most important—healing.